 Repeat for the first week in every month.

-A small amount of freshly ground, organic pumpkin seeds can be added to meals at the same time (half a teaspoon per 10kg bodyweight twice daily).
-This enhances the cleansing effect.
+A small amount of freshly ground, organic pumpkin seeds can be added to meals for a week at the same time (half a teaspoon per 10kg bodyweight twice daily) to enhance the cleansing effect.

 Give several drops twice daily for 7 - 10 days, and also add to your pet's drinking water each day during this period.